richkimzetapsi/tony-stark/README.md

 ## TONY STARK (IRON MAN)

-In the words of Abraham Lincoln:
+In the words of Tony Stark:
 > I'm a genius, billionaire, playboy, philanthropist

 [Anthony "Tony" Stark](http://marvel.wikia.com/wiki/Anthony_Stark_(Earth-616)) was born to a family that owned *Stark Industries*, a defense company that develops and manufactures various defense technologies and advanced weaponry.